phronmophobic/clj-media/README.md

 ## Status

 Working examples for skia, swing, and cljfx.
 A reasonable API is still a WIP.
-Currently, only video works, but future support for audio is intended.
+Currently, basic support for video and audio, but synced video/audio is still a WIP.

 ## License